 - Percent Daily Values are based on a 2000 calorie diet.

 BB Bats are a long taffy sucker/lollipop.
 They come in flavors such as Banana and Strawberry.
 Read more about BB Bats here or find out how to buy them.

 Cheez-It is a cheesy cracker that is baked into the shape of a rectangle.
 Learn more about Cheez-It here!

-Fritos are a corn chips made from deep frying extruded fired cornmeal.
+Fritos are corn chips made from deep frying extruded fried cornmeal.
 Learn more about Fritos or buy Fritos by checking here!

 Red Hots are red-colored cinnamon flavor candies that are small and round.
 Learn everything you could want to know about Red Hots on this page!